How to Buy Victoria Peak Tram Tickets for Hong Kong

 Peak Tram Waiting Time

-While the Peak Tram is the most entertaining and interesting way to get to Victoria Peak, the big downside is the wait time to get on to the tram.
+While the Peak Tram is the most entertaining and interesting way to get to Victoria Peak, the big downside is the wait time to get onto the tram.
 One tip to avoid long wait times on the Victoria Peak Tram is to get there quite early (before 9 am) on a weekday.
-The downside with this approach is that while the tram itself opens at 7 am, many of the attractions including the Sky Terrace 428 viewing platform don’t open till 10 am on a weekday.
+The downside with this approach is that while the tram itself opens at 7 am, many of the attractions including the Sky Terrace 428 viewing platform, don’t open till 10 am on a weekday.

 The queuing time for the Peak Tram can be brutal on the weekends and also gets worse as the day progresses on weekdays.
 Wait time normally peaks from about 5 pm onwards as the city lights start to come on.
-The return journey can also be lengthy later in the day particularly after the Symphony of Light show ends at about 8:10 with wait times of an hour or more not uncommon.
+The return journey can also be lengthy later in the day, particularly after the Symphony of Light show ends at about 8:10 pm, with wait times of an hour or more not uncommon.

 Victoria Peak Tram Queues 1